-Principle 1: Focussing on the Council's purpose and outcomes for the community and on implementing a vision for the local area The Council's How the Council meets these principles Where you can see Commitment to Governance in action Good Governance To develop and clearly communicate its vision and intended outcomes. ✓ The Council has worked with partners, and in consultation with the public, to develop 'Our Manchester', the Manchester Strategy for 2016-2025, which is a new vision for the city for the next 10 years.
+The Council's Commitment to Good Governance How the Council meets these principles Where you can see Governance in action To develop and clearly communicate its vision and intended outcomes. ✓ The Council has worked with partners, and in consultation with the public, to develop 'Our Manchester', the Manchester Strategy for 2016-2025, which is a new vision for the city for the next 10 years.
 Integral to this process has been work to ensure clear communication of the vision to residents, staff and other stakeholders.
-The Manchester Strategy - 'Our Manchester' ✓ Directorate Business Plans set out how the Council's three directorates support the delivery of its objectives.
+The Manchester Strategy - 'Our Manchester' Directorate Business Plans set out how the Council's three directorates support the delivery of its objectives.
 Business Plans ✓ The Council's objectives support those of Greater Manchester described in the Greater Manchester Strategy 2013 - 2020.
-Greater Manchester Strategy ✓ Progress towards the Council's and the city's objectives is set out in the annual State of the City suite of reports.
-State Of The City Report ✓ The Council has consulted with the public on its budget for 2016/17, and clearly set out the decision making process on its website.
-The Budget Setting Process ✓ The Council takes a strategic and long term planned approach to delivery of its objectives, as demonstrated by the Strategic Response to the Budget, and the Medium Term Financial Plan.
+Greater Manchester Strategy Progress towards the Council's and the city's objectives is set out in the annual State of the City suite of reports.
+State Of The City Report The Council has consulted with the public on its budget for 2016/17, and clearly set out the decision making process on its website.
+The Budget Setting Process The Council takes a strategic and long term planned approach to delivery of its objectives, as demonstrated by the Strategic Response to the Budget, and the Medium Term Financial Plan.
 Budget 2016/17 Strategic Response

-✓ The Council leads the Strategic Education Partnership, working with schools and local business to promote economic growth, reduce dependency, and help people gain the skills needed to access rewarding jobs in the city.
-Strategic Education Partnership Board ✓ The Council has developed a School Governance Strategy to support and secure effective governance of schools in the City.
-The School Governance Strategy ✓ The Council has set three new Equality Objectives for 2016 - 2020, these are; 'Knowing Manchester Better', 'Improving Life Chances' and 'Celebrating Our Diversity'.
-Equality Objectives 2016 - 2020 To ensure that service users receive a high quality of service. ✓ A Performance Management Framework enables the Council and its Committees to access timely and accurate information about service delivery, supporting intervention to address any barriers to good performance. ✓ Workforce Plans are in place for each directorate, setting out the key strategic workforce priorities required to support the Directorate's objectives. ✓ The Council has a corporate complaints process to ensure residents' complaints are addressed in a consistent and effective way, which identifies where service improvements may be required.
-Performance Management Framework The Complaints Procedure To make best use of resources and ensure that ✓ The Council compares its spending on services to other local authorities, so it can better understand where value for money can be improved. ✓ Public continuous referm is leading to reduced appending on high cost continuous by Dublio Comics Deferre taxpayers and service users receive value for Public service reform is leading to reduced spending on high cost services, by supporting people into independence.
-Public Service Reform Audit Committee money. ✓ The Council's Audit, and Resources and Governance Committees provide oversight of mechanisms to control expenditure.
-Resources and Governance Scrutiny ✓ The Council's Capital and Revenue Gateway processes ensure resources are allocated in a way which is consistent, clear, and transparent.
+The Council leads the Strategic Education Partnership, working with schools and local business to promote economic growth, reduce dependency, and help people gain the skills needed to access rewarding jobs in the city.
+Strategic Education Partnership Board The Council has developed a School Governance Strategy to support and secure effective governance of schools in the City.
+The School Governance Strategy The Council has set three new Equality Objectives for 2016 - 2020, these are; 'Knowing Manchester Better', 'Improving Life Chances' and 'Celebrating Our Diversity'.
+Equality Objectives 2016 - 2020 To ensure that service users receive a high quality of service.
+A Performance Management Framework enables the Council and its Committees to access timely and accurate information about service delivery, supporting intervention to address any barriers to good performance.
+Workforce Plans are in place for each directorate, setting out the key strategic workforce priorities required to support the Directorate's objectives.
+The Council has a corporate complaints process to ensure residents' complaints are addressed in a consistent and effective way, which identifies where service improvements may be required.
+Performance Management Framework The Complaints Procedure To make best use of resources and ensure that The Council compares its spending on services to other local authorities, so it can better understand where value for money can be improved. taxpayers and service users receive value for Public service reform is leading to reduced spending on high cost services, by supporting people into independence.
+Public Service Reform Audit Committee money.
+The Council's Audit, and Resources and Governance Committees provide oversight of mechanisms to control expenditure.
+Resources and Governance Scrutiny The Council's Capital and Revenue Gateway processes ensure resources are allocated in a way which is consistent, clear, and transparent.
 Committee

-✓ The Council's external auditor, Grant Thornton, provide a Value for Money conclusion assessment in their Annual Audit Letter.
-Annual Audit Letter ✓ The Workforce Planning process articulates how human resources will be aligned to Directorate priorities.
+Manchester City C Standards Commit Appendix - Item 5 16 June 2016 ✓ The Council's external auditor, Grant Thornton, provide a Value for Money conclusion assessment in their Annual Audit Letter. ✓ The Workforce Planning process articulates how human resources will be aligned to Directorate priorities.
+Annual Audit Letter